 COMMENTS: When SERS became coordinated with Social Security in 1969, a reduced benefit formula for Social Security-covered members was implemented to reflect that a benefit would be provided through Social Security.
 While the same approach could have been utilized to determine widows' and survivors' annuities, an offset was adopted.
-The offset reduces widows' and survivors' annuities by $\frac{1}{2}$ of the Social Security survivor benefit.
+The offset reduces widows' and survivors' annuities by 1⁄2 of the Social Security survivor benefit.

 Prior to 1983, survivor benefits were based primarily on a percentage of the active salary, which was the same regardless of whether or not the member was covered by Social Security.
 However, in 1983, legislation was passed which established a minimum survivor annuity equal to 50% of the earned retirement benefit.
-Thus, even though survivor benefits for members covered by Social Security are computed based on a benefit formula already reduced to reflect Social Security, the Social Security offset continues.
-The result is a double reduction for survivors of Social Security-coordinated members.
-HB 1697, as amended by House Amendment 002, allows employees to file an election by March 1, 2007, thereby voluntarily increasing their employee contribution rate by 0.6% and removing the Social Security offset for their current and future widow's annuity and survivor's annuity recipients.
+Thus, even though survivor benefits for members covered by Social Security are computed based on a benefit formula already reduced to reflect Social Security, the Social Security offset continues, resulting in a double reduction for survivors of Social Security-coordinated members.
+SB 2093 allows employees with military service to file an election by March 1, 2009, thereby voluntarily increasing their employee contribution rate by 0.6% and thereby removing the Social Security offset for their current and future widow's annuity and survivor's annuity recipients.